 Getting StartedYou can begin earning IDP credit after graduating high school.
 Learn how to get started!

 Maintaining ParticipationLearn how to document your experience for IDP.

-Resources for InternsNCARB produces several resources to guide interns through the internship process.
+Resources for InternsNCARB produces several resources to guide aspiring architects through the internship process.

 Supervisors and MentorsSupervisors and Mentors are an integral part of the IDP process.
 Learn more about their important role.

 Licensing AdvisorsThere are volunteers across the country interested in helping you get licensed as an architect.
 Find your local advisors here!

 Think TankThe Think Tank: Your Future—Your Profession.
 Help create the change you want to see!

 Looking for ways to streamline your journey to getting your license?
 Look no further.
 Check out our newest resource and empower yourself to meet your jurisdiction's requirements in a way that fits your lifestyle.